michaeltouati/ESVM/contrib.md

 # Fix a bug or submit a new feature

 ESVM Uses the Fork and pull model [Github Flow](https://guides.github.com/introduction/flow/index.html).
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+In order to fix a bug or submit a new feature in ESVM, follow these steps:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from [ESVM 'main' branch](https://github.com/michaeltouati/ESVM).
 2. If you've added code that should be tested, add tests.

 Please, try to keep the code Fortran 90 standard compliant by :